GVS-Lab/germinal_center/README.md

 ## Data resouces (Optional)

-Intermediate results of the analysis can be obtained from [here](https://drive.google.com/drive/folders/1HszNjSRFI2x25mEDQo-a_rKpemwtJZ4C?usp=sharing) but can also be produced using the steps described below to reproduce the results of the paper.
+Intermediate results of the analysis can be obtained from our [Google Drive here](https://drive.google.com/drive/folders/1HszNjSRFI2x25mEDQo-a_rKpemwtJZ4C?usp=sharing) but can also be produced using the steps described below to reproduce the results of the paper.
 If you want to use and/or adapt the code to run another analysis, the data is not required neither.

 ---